HTTP-APIs/http-apis.github.io/pages/SeasonOfDocs-2020.md

 Here are a few ideas to get the discussion started but feel free to propose your own ideas!

-## 1. Write the conceptual and architectural overview for the project
+## 1. Refactoring of Documentation.

 ### Project Description:

-We need to refactor the existing information to provide a conceptual and architectural overview of the project.
+The porject documentation for the tools developed by Hydra Ecosystem is scattered around many links and resources.
+We need a centralized documentation system and a documentation workflow that is regularly updated by contributors as the project further progresses.
+We already have readthedocs documentation for our major tools.
+These documents need to be improved with updations and proper references.
+We need a centralized location linking the documentation from individual project documents, preferably hosted on our current website.
+This project involves updating the documentation and of our major tools and refactoring it to be more easily accesible.
+We need to refactor the existing information to provide a conceptual and architectural overview of each project.
 The overview needs to be user-friendly and (as far as possible) jargon-free and should include real-world use-cases of the project.
+This might be a large undertaking and we would be open to extending this project into a long term one based on the proposals.

 *Resources:*